 Each department or school at Berkeley has a faculty equity advisor who helps ensure that diversity and equity are considered in all aspects of the academic mission.
 Faculty equity advisors participate in strategic planning, faculty recruitment and retention, graduate student admission and advancement, fostering a climate of equity and inclusion.
-The current faculty equity advisor at the School of Information is Professor Jenna Burrell.
+The current faculty equity advisor at the School of Information is Aditya Parameswaran

 The Information Management Student Association represents MIMS student perspectives, organizes events, and promotes community within the I School.
 IMSA's Recruitment Chair provides outreach to admitted students to welcome them into the I School community, and the Social Good Chair pursues initiatives that benefit society, including diversity, inclusion, and equity projects.

 The Women in MIDS initiative hosts focused discussions for women in the program — including faculty, students, and alumni — about their experiences in the program and their respective fields/professional domains.
 The group hosts regular online meetings as well as a designated discussion channel on Slack.

 Career Development Grants provide funding to women who hold a bachelor’s degree and are preparing to advance or change careers or reenter the workforce.
 Primary consideration is given to women of color and women pursuing their first advanced degree or credentials in nontraditional fields.
 Applicants must be U.S. citizens or permanent residents; see website for additional eligibility requirements.